arangodb-helper/arangodb/README.md

 To create a cluster that uses encrypted connections, you can use an existing server key file or let the starter create one for you.

-To use an existing server key file use the `--sslKeyFile` option like this:
+To use an existing server key file use the `--ssl.key-path` option like this:

 ```
-arangodb --sslKeyFile=myServer.key
+arangodb --ssl.key-path=myServer.key
 ```

 Go to the [SSL manual](https://docs.arangodb.com/3.1/Manual/Administration/Configuration/SSL.html) for more information on how to create a server key file.

-To let the starter created a self-signed server key file, use the `--sslAutoKeyFile` option like this:
+To let the starter created a self-signed server key file, use the `--ssl.auto-key` option like this:

 ```
-arangodb --sslAutoKeyFile
+arangodb --ssl.auto-key
 ```

 All starters used to make a cluster must be using SSL or not.